-Part Western, part revenge – a masterpiece of storytelling.
-The film follows a merciless cowboy (Bill Pullman) who sets out to the frontier to seek revenge for his partner’s brutal murder and will do anything to complete his mission.
-The movie is not your typical shiny bells and whistles kind of Cowboy flick but more mature and depicts the beauty of Montana well.
+Part modern Western, part revenge – a masterpiece of storytelling.
+The title suggests a merciless cowboy (Bill Pullman) who sets out to the frontier to seek revenge for his partner’s brutal murder and will do anything to complete his mission.
+The movie is not your typical shiny bells and whistles kind of Cowboy hat flick but more mature and depicts the beauty of Montana well.
 This is know as one of the great movies.

 IMDB rating: 7.2

 Cast: Christian Bale, Rosamund Pike, Wes Studi, Ben Foster, Stephen Lang, Jesse Plemons, Rory Cochrane, Adam Beach, Q’orianka Kilcher, and Jonathan Majors